Sl0thie/Objectives/OutlookObjectives/Docs/ObjectModel.md

 ##### Summary

-A queue of Task to be performed.
+Gets a queue of Task to be performed.

 <a name='P-OutlookObjectives-TaskManager-CurrentAction'></a>
 ### CurrentAction `property`

 ##### Summary

-The current action to be called when finished.
+Gets or sets the current action to be called when finished.

 <a name='M-OutlookObjectives-TaskManager-BackgroundProcess'></a>
 ### BackgroundProcess() `method`